HoarseBox/simu_numa/README.md

-##SIMU NUMA ON ONE NODE MACHINE

-###SETUP
+## Project: NAME TBD

+### Background
+On NUMA, we find the problem...
+We simulate the problem on non-NUMA machine by...
+We write some testcases...
+After running our LLVM pass(es), the performance improved by...

+### Related Works

+### Setup
 * put this project under ~

-###TODO
-* update main.cpp to simulate NUMA environment
-* generate llvm bc and find the corresponding instr with respect to the user code

-Assumption:
+### Assumptions
-1. two threads
+1. our testcases starts with two threads
+1. threads are executed in sequence order

+### Algorithm
 Find the pair of thread and data(address):
-1. from thread_create, get thread name
+1. get thread name and function name from thread_create, and create mapping btw them
-2. then, we know the global data(address) mentioned in the function are binded to the thread (but we may don't know tid/cpu_id)
+1. find the global data(address) mentioned in thread function
-3. use data structure to record the mapping
+1. use data structure to record the mapping (maybe function_name -> global_addresses)
-4. find intersection of all mapping (use heuristic)
+1. find intersections of all mappings

-If they has intersection, set to the same code
+1. If they has any intersection, set those threads to the same core

-Future work
+### Future works
 1. sequence execution
-2. random execution
+1. random execution

-* runOnFunction?
+ * use heuristic to find the intersection
+1. complex global data share pattern

+---

+## Log

+### Problems
+* Which LLVM pass should be used?
+How many passes should be used?
+* How to identify global data?

+### Solved Problems